 - Not Textable: The contact is not eligible to receive texts.

 For imports to be approved, subscribers must be identified with the proper mailing permissions.
 See the List Hygiene section below for advice on list-cleanup.

 List hygiene entails removing inactive (cold) email subscribers from your email campaigns and keeping your remaining list engaged (warm) with healthy email sending habits.

 Why should you care?
 This practice saves you money as you'll only be paying for and engaging with your active recipients.
 To keep your sending lists as clean and healthy as possible:

 - Delete email addresses that have bounced or marked your emails as spam

 - Correct typos or other errors in email addresses as soon as possible

 - Avoid sending emails to role-based addresses (e.g., admin@, support@, sales@, office@, marketing@).
-These addresses typically forward to groups of individuals, which invalidates the unsubscribe function and is a direct violation of the CAN-SPAM legislation.
+These addresses typically forward to groups of individuals, invalidating the unsubscribe function and violating the CAN-SPAM legislation.